Decentralized storage of data sovereignty

 Blockchain technology, with its inherent characteristics of decentralization, transparency, immutability, and cryptographic security, is at the forefront of driving this transformation.
 Smart contracts (self-executing protocols embedded in the blockchain) automate and enforce data access and sharing rules, eliminating the need for intermediaries and returning control to users.
 Decentralized storage systems based on blockchain technology are a crucial component of this new paradigm, offering stronger privacy, security, and reliability compared to traditional centralized solutions by distributing data across multiple nodes.

 However, as global attention to security, privacy, and data control continues to rise, significant research gaps remain regarding the capabilities and limitations of DSS decentralized storage systems.
-Particularly with the push from regulatory frameworks like the EU's General Data Protection Regulation (GDPR), the demand for secure, user-controlled data solutions has become more urgent.
-As data generation and consumption grow exponentially, the need for robust, scalable, and secure decentralized storage systems becomes increasingly important.
+Particularly driven by regulatory frameworks like the EU's General Data Protection Regulation (GDPR), the demand for secure, user-controllable data solutions has become more urgent.
+With the exponential growth of data generation and consumption, the need to establish robust, scalable, and secure decentralized storage systems has become increasingly important.

-Global big data analytics market size (in billions of dollars) in 2021 and forecast through 2029
+Global big data analytics market size (in billions of dollars) in 2021 and projections through 2029

 Research Background